Science Council

-The Science Council is a UK organisation that was established by Royal Charter in 2003.
-The principal activity of The Science Council is the promotion of the advancement and dissemination of knowledge of and education in science pure and applied, for the public benefit.
-The Science Council is the competent authority with respect to the European Union directive 2005/36/EC.
-It is a membership organisation for learned and professional bodies across science and its applications and works with them to represent this sector to government and others.
-Together, the member organisations represent over 350,000 scientists.
-The Science Council provides a forum for discussion and exchange of views and works to foster collaboration between member organisations and the wider science, technology, engineering, mathematics and medical communities to enable inter-disciplinary contributions to science policy and the application of science.
+The Science Council is a UK organisation established by Royal Charter in 2003 to promote the advance of, and education in, science, for the public good.

+The Science Council is the competent authority with respect to European Union directive 2005/36/EC.

+It is a membership organisation for learned and professional bodies across science and its applications, and works with them to represent this sector to government and others.
+The member organisations together represent over 350,000 scientists.

+The Science Council provides a forum for discussion and fosters collaboration among member organisations and the wider scientific, technological, engineering, mathematics, and medical communities, to enable interdisciplinary contributions to science policy and the application of science.

-History Timeline
+History timeline

 The Science Council was founded in 2003 by the late Professor Sir Gareth Roberts FRS, who served as the council's Founding President.
 In February 2007, Sir Tom McKillop FRS, became the President of the Science Council and he was succeeded in June 2011 by Professor Sir Tom Blundell, and then by Professor Sir Keith Burnett FRS in June 2016.
 In May 2021 Professor Carole Mundell was appointed the new president.

 In November 2008 the Science Council launched Future Morph, a website aimed at providing children, parents, teachers and the general public with information about science and how it might help in future careers.

 In 2015 an amended Charter was granted a Privy Council seal.